 As a tie connoisseur I sometimes forget that the term “7-fold” in regards to neckties may be a bit confusing to most tie wearers.
 In fact most men don’t pay too much attention to the way their neckties are made.
 Instead it is the color, pattern, width, and designer brand that usually gets the most attention.
 Keep in mind however that even expensive designer ties can be poorly made.
 I have seen $80 ties made from cheap synthetic polyester for instance.
 So instead of just using these four shopping criteria, I also suggest you add the tie’s fabric and the tie’s construction to the list.

 The term 7-fold refers to how the necktie is constructed.
 Instead of sewing an inlay into the tie for thickness, the tie is made out of a single piece of fabric that is folded 7 times (see image left).
 The result: A thicker feel, incomparable drape, a larger looking tie knot, and a more hefty weight – all things you will immediately notice the first time you hold a 7-fold tie in your hand.

 How to Make a Seven Fold Tie?

 Yes, you can indeed make your own seven fold tie.
 What you will need is a suitable fabric (woven or printed silk is best), a sewing machine, a good pattern (see image), as well as lots of patience.
-If you want to make your own seven fold necktie, then I suggest you take you considering ordering this pattern by Ben Folds.
-Please leave a comment or e-mail me if you have other good sources for 7-fold tie patterns.

 My Favorite Brands